nguyenpham/ocgdb/README.md

 ```

-## Data and code

-## Sample databases
+##Sample databases
 There are two sample databases in the folder samples:

 - carlsen.ocgdc.db3 with over 2000 games, moves keeps as text and stored in Moves
 - mb-3.45.ocgdb.db3.zip: the MillionBase database (by Ed Schröder) of 3.45 million games, encoded moves as two bytes (Moves2)

-You may open it with any SQLite browsers/tools and make some query to understand its structures, speed, advantages and disadvantages.
+You may open it with any SQLite browsers/tools and make some queries to understand its structures, speed, advantages, and disadvantages.

-### Code

-#### SQL commands
+##SQL commands
-The file SqlCmd.md contain some SQL commands to create databases and tables, examples to insert and query tables.
+The file SqlCmd.md contains some SQL commands to create databases and tables, examples to insert, and query tables.

-#### Cpp code
+##Code
 All samples, tools are C++ 17.

 ## Compile